@bagawork/framework

 and FrameworkPage

-also have access to each other.
+also have access to each other, and FrameworkApp

 Using FrameworkApp